All Episodes

 He's trying to get some help here.

-He is saying we hope the Americans will stay until 2020.
+He is saying, we hope the Americans will stay until 2020.

 He's the commander on the ground.

-And by the way, as Max Boot points out today, Nouri Al Maliki lives in a green zone with Americans.
+And by the way, as Max Boot points out today, Nouri al-Maliki lives in a green zone with Americans.

 He lives in the green zone.

-He works in the green zone.
+He works in a green zone.

-The Iraq Defense Minister Abdul Qadir says his forces cannot assume full responsibility for internal security until 2012, and external security, meaning an invasion from Iran or somebody, until 2018.
+The Iraq Defense Minister Abdul Qadir says his forces cannot assume full responsibility for internal security until 2012 and external security, meaning an invasion from Iran or somebody, until 2018.

-And yet the drive-by media is sitting there and they're all excited about this 2010 business because Al Maliki tended to agree with Obama.
+And yet the drive-by media is sitting there and they're all excited about this 2010 business because al-Maliki tended to agree with Obama.

 Let's consult Max Boot.